Developer Reactions to Protestware in Open Source Software: The cases of color.js and es5.ext: Abstract

 \section{Abstract}

 There is growing concern about maintainers self-sabotaging their work in order to take political or economic stances, a practice referred to as ``protestware''.
 Our objective is to understand the discourse around discussions on such an attack, how it is received by the community, and whether developers respond to the attack in a timely manner.
-We study two notable protestware cases i.e., \caseOne~and \caseTwo. \revise{Results indicate that protestware discussions spread rapidly, though not as quickly as security vulnerabilities, with a lower speed when compared to \caseThree~and \caseFour.
-By establishing a taxonomy of protestware discussions, we identify posts such as expressing stances and providing technical mitigation instructions.
-A thematic analysis identified five major themes during the discussions: {i. disseminate and response}, {ii. stance}, {iii. reputation}, {iv. communicative styles}, {v. rights and ethics}.} This work sheds light on the nuanced landscape of protestware discussions, offering insights for both researchers and developers into maintaining a healthy balance between the political or social actions of developers and the collective well-being of the open-source community. \keywords{ Protestware, Software Ecosystems, Open Source Software}
+We study two notable protestware cases i.e., \caseOne~and \caseTwo.
+Results indicate that \revise{protestware discussions are spread more quickly on the GitHub platform, while security vulnerabilities are faster on social media.} By establishing a taxonomy of protestware discussions, we identify posts that express stances and provide technical mitigation instructions.
+We applied a thematic analysis \revise{to 684 protestware related posts} to identify five major themes during the discussions: {i. disseminate and response}, {ii. stance}, {iii. reputation}, {iv. communicative styles}, {v. rights and ethics}.
+This work sheds light on the nuanced landscape of protestware discussions, offering insights for both researchers and developers into maintaining a healthy balance between the political or social actions of developers and the collective well-being of the open-source community. \keywords{ Protestware, Software Ecosystems, Open Source Software}